pengxiang-wang/continual-learning-arena-legacy/README.md

   - **continual learning approach** hyperparameters;
   - **optimizer** (torch.optim.Optimizer) for each task.
 Look up at the args docstrings of Optimizer class indicated by \_target\_ in corresponding source code (at [torch.optim](https://pytorch.org/docs/stable/optim.html#algorithms) for PyTorch built-ins or [src/models/optimizers/](src/models/backbones/));
   - **backbone** (torch.nn.Module) which shares across tasks extracting features.
 Look up at the args docstrings of nn.Module class indicated by \_target\_ in corresponding source code (at [src/models/backbones/](src/models/backbones/));
-  - **incremental head** of continual learning model (torch.nn.Module) .
+  - **incremental heads** of continual learning model (torch.nn.Module) .
 It distinguishes whether it is a task-incremental (TIL) or class-incremental (CIL) scenario.
-Look up at at the args docstrings of nn.Module class indicated by \_target\_ in corresponding source code (at [src/models/heads/](src/models/heads/)).  _Keep in mind that the head must match the dataset module, for example, split MNIST is only for CIL scenario, so you have to use HeadCIL._
+Look up at at the args docstrings of nn.Module class indicated by \_target\_ in corresponding source code (at [src/models/heads/](src/models/heads/)).  _Keep in mind that the heads must match the dataset module, for example, split MNIST is only for CIL scenario, so you have to use HeadsCIL._

 Other catogeries are less important, that you leave them as defaults:
 - **callbacks** - points to YAML files in [config/callbacks/](config/callbacks): [Callbacks](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html) that passed to Trainer of PyTorch Lightning.
 Look up at at the args docstrings of Lightning Callback class indicated by \_target\_ in corresponding source code (at [lightning.pytorch.callbacks](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html#built-in-callbacks) for Lightning built-ins or [src/models/callbacks/](src/models/callbacks/)).
 Callbacks are functions or plugged-in behaviour controllers that applied to training process.
 For example, [config/callbacks/defaults.yaml](config/callbacks/defaults.yaml) uses several Lightning built-in callbacks for various purposes (Lightning provides a whole bunch of useful callbacks as its key feature, do have a look):